Nagajyothichinta/ex1-prompt/README.md

 In text generation tools, LLMs can create original content based on a few input words or phrases.
 For instance, given the prompt "Once upon a time," the model might generate a full story by leveraging its training data to predict plausible sequences of words.
 This capability allows LLMs to be used in applications such as creative writing, automated reporting, and even programming assistance.
 4. Popular LLMs: GPT and BERT
 Two popular examples of LLMs are GPT (Generative Pre-trained Transformer) and BERT (Bidirectional Encoder Representations from Transformers).
 GPT, developed by OpenAI, is a generative model that excels in producing text based on prompts.
-GPT models, including the latest GPT-4, have been used in numerous applications, including

-chatbots, content creation, and code generation.
-They have set new benchmarks for fluency and coherence in text generation.
-BERT, on the other hand, focuses on understanding language by learning contextual relationships between words in a sentence.
+GPT models, including the latest GPT-4, have been used in numerous applications, including chatbots, content creation, and code generation.
+They have set new benchmarks for fluency and coherence in text generation.BERT, on the other hand, focuses on understanding language by learning contextual relationships between words in a sentence.
 Unlike GPT, which reads input from left to right, BERT processes input bidirectionally, allowing it to capture more nuanced context.
 BERT has significantly improved performance on tasks such as question answering, sentiment analysis, and named entity recognition.
 5. Pre-Training and Fine-Tuning